 California residents get a more upscale deal with unlimited talk and text, 2GB of data, and a 5-inch smartphone.

 Are There Other Options To Get Free Government Cell Phones?

 Some communications companies also provide discounted rates and plans for Lifeline-qualified individuals in some areas.
 Brands like ATT, Verizon, and US Connect offer these plans for those who are facing financial difficulties in some states.
-It is best to call your local provider’s customer service hotline to know more and to ensure that you are getting the best deal for your needs.
+It is best to call your local provider’s customer service hotline to know more and ensure that you get the best deal for your needs.
 Don’t forget: if you qualify for a Free Government Phone, you also will qualify for help with your heating and cooling bills.